jerome9189/github-pages-with-jekyll/_posts/2022-06-17-the-big-train-trip-day-1.md

 - Portland OR
 - Seattle WA (home!)

-I thought this route map visualizes the route beautifully.
-The route is in blue, and the stops are in yellow.
+This map visualizes our route nicely; the travel segments are in blue and the stops are in yellow.
 ![United States map with train trip route and stops marked](/github-pages-with-jekyll/docs/assets/images/amtrak_routes.png)